Provided are descriptions of courses offered for MSN, DNP and PhD programs at the MU Sinclair School of Nursing.

 Application of nursing and family theories in advanced nursing management of families experiencing a variety of problems.
 Emphasis on designing, implementing, and evaluating advanced nursing interventions for families.
+Class combined with N8620 for the first time Spring 2022.
+Last offering as stand alone class will be spring 2022.
 Prerequisite: N8620 or consent of instructor.
-Offered every spring.

 N8680 Pediatric Mental Health Assessment and Treatment (3.5: 2 didactic, 1.5 clinical)